Recording a professional voicemail greeting for your business is not the same as recording a voicemail message for your smartphone.

 In this digital age of texts, tweets and posts, it may seem natural just to hit ‘record’ and start your message.

-However, when you take the time to develop strategy and write your professional voicemail greeting with guidelines like these in mind, your customers are more likely to call you again.
+However, when you take the time to develop strategy and write your professional voicemail greeting with guidelines like these in mind, your customers are more likely to call you again and again.